xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+   -- enh (keithsw) Add Note On sub effect to VU Meter - Like On but you can filter the notes it responds to -- enh (keithsw) Add Note Level Pulse sub effect to VU Meter - Like Level Pulse but you can filter the notes it responds to
+   -- enh (keithsw) Add Timing Event Colour sub effect to VU Meter - This changes colour on timing events -- enh (keithsw) Add option to trigger firework effects based on the audio intensity -- enh (keithsw) Add the option to vary meteor effect meteor count based on the audio intensity -- enh (keithsw) Add Colour On sub effect to VU Meter - Selects a colour based on the intensity of the audio -- enh (keithsw) Add the ability to constrain the frequency range of the spectrogram.
+Columns in this effect are now aligned with MIDI notes.
 2016.20  Apr 13, 2016
    -- bug (gil)   Fix right-click Paste not active after a Control-C copy.
    -- bug (gil)   Fix single copied effect not pasting to multiple cell selection.